 We have audited the accompanying consolidated balance sheets of GoHealth Holdings, LLC and subsidiaries (Successor) (the "Company") as of December 31, 2019 (Successor period) and 2018 (Predecessor period), the related consolidated statements of income (loss), comprehensive income (loss), changes in members' equity and cash flows for the period from September 13, 2019 to December 31, 2019 (Successor period), the period from January 1, 2019 to September 12, 2019 and the year ended December 31, 2018 (Predecessor period), and the related notes (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2019 (Successor period) and 2018 (Predecessor period), and the results of its operations and its cash flows for the period from September 13, 2019 to December 31, 2019 to December 31, 2019 (Successor period), the period from January 1, 2019 to September 12, 2019 and the year ended December 31, 2018 (Predecessor period), and the results of its operations and its cash flows for the period from September 13, 2019 to December 31, 2019 (Successor period), the period from January 1, 2019 to September 12, 2019 and the year ended December 31, 2018 (Predecessor period), and the results of its operations and its cash flows for the period from September 13, 2019 to December 31, 2019 (Successor period), the period from January 1, 2019 to September 12, 2019 and the year ended December 31, 2018 (Predecessor period), in conformity with U.S. generally accepted accounting principles.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2019 (Successor period) and 2018 (Predecessor period), and the results of its operations and its cash flows for the period from September 13, 2019 to December 31, 2019 (Successor period), the period from January 1, 2019 to September 12, 2019 and the year ended December 31, 2018 (Predecessor period), in conformity with U.S. generally accepted accounting principles.